imliuyzh/lfs101x-notes/chapter3.md

 ### The Linux Kernel

-The boot loader loads both the kernel and an initial RAM–based file system (initramfs) into memory, so it can be used directly by the kernel.
 When the kernel is loaded in RAM, it immediately initializes and configures the computer’s memory and also configures all the hardware attached to the system.
 The kernel also loads some necessary user space applications.

 ## `/sbin/init` and Services